adrianocastro189/center-gossip-frame/README.md

 #### 2024.06.27 - version 1.0.0

-* First version of the addon covering the Gossip and Frame frames
+* First version of the addon covering the Gossip and Quest frames